Templeton Crocker: Art Deco enthusiast

-When everything was installed and his divorce from sugar heiress Helene Irwin became final, Templeton, nicknamed “Prince Fortunatus” by his classmates at Yale, moved into the apartment with longtime friend and valet-butler Thomas Thomasser.
-Thomas, Templeton and his Green Street apartment became the talk of the city's social elite.
-The building sat atop a steep flight of steps.
-The glass-enclosed penthouse offered spectacular vistas of San Francisco Bay.
-Guests marveled at Crocker's stunning aquariums of exotic tropical fish, dramatically lit and set beneath the level of the floor.
-Shark and camel skinned furniture highlighted the living room, while sheepskins served as wall hangings.
-The dining table, composed of crushed eggshells, was baked and carefully lacquered.
-Especially alluring, Crocker's personal bathroom, had been built around a semicircular black tub with matching toilet fixtures.

-Vogue Magazine declared in 1929 that it was, “perhaps the most beautiful apartment in the world.”
+Following his 1928 divorce, Crocker moved into a luxury apartment with longtime friend and valet-butler Thomas Thomasser.
+The apartment quickly became the talk of the city's social elite.Vogue Magazine declared in 1929 that it was, “perhaps the most beautiful apartment in the world.”
 It was the French master's most important commission in the United States and one of the earliest luxury apartments in America completed in the modern style.
 Templeton made a sizeable mark in art history as an early innovator in bringing the French Art Deco movement to the U.S.

 After Crocker's death in 1948, the apartment was maintained as it had been during his life.
 Eventually, his heirs dismantled the apartment and sold off the furnishings, and when the apartment itself was sold in 1999, the decorative wall panels were removed.
 The breakfast room panels (by Dunand) were acquired by the jeweler Fred Leighton, who used them in his VIP salon and viewing room; they were subsequently exhibited by Maison Gerard at the Winter Antiques Show in 2013–14.
 Most of the bedroom furniture has since been donated to the Metropolitan Museum of Art; however, the bedroom panels are believed to be lost.